ecome-earth/MyFarm/README.md

 # MyFarm
-MyFarm is an open-source project, made to leverage the power of IT in the world of agriculture.
-IT is made to provide the farmer with helpful apps that boosts productivity and level up his farming experience.

-The App is split into different Sections:

-# MyInventory
-a place where the farmer can keep track of his inventory records and modify it according to his activities . see the estimated value and gather insights.

-# Cashflow
-a place where the farmer can keep track of his expenses and income, see further financial insights that gets linked to the expert and investor dashboard.

-# MyPlan
-a place where the farmer can keep track of his project milestones made by the expert.
-Provides a mechanisme for the expert to create a Project Plan with Milestones and tasks. and provides the farmer with an interface to see his tasks and a way to validate them.

-# Plot
-a farm overview with different regions highlighted on a map. that showcase the farm assets in a geographical manner.

-# Entities
-Database is represented by a Document-based schema.
-MongoDB will be used, the definition of the data types will be as following:

-# User
-id UUID
-firstName String
-lastName String
-dob Timestamp
-email String
-phoneNumber String
-address String
-role Role
-metadata String

-# enum Role {FARMER, EXPERT, INVESTOR, ADMIN}

-# Inventory

-each user can be linked to an inventory it contains all items.
-By Default the database should provide most of the items used by a farmer, with possiblity to create a custom item.

-id UUID
-metadata String
-items Item[]

-# Item
-id UUID
-name String
-description String
-price Double
-imageUrl String
-metadata String
+MyFarm is an innovative open-source project designed to integrate Information Technology into the realm of agriculture, enhancing the farming experience and boosting productivity.
+The application is thoughtfully divided into various sections to cater to different aspects of farming.

+## MyInventory

+MyInventory serves as a centralized hub where farmers can meticulously manage their inventory records.
+It offers a seamless interface to modify records based on farming activities, provides insights into the estimated value of inventory, and facilitates efficient record-keeping.

+## Cashflow

+The Cashflow section empowers farmers to keep a detailed record of their expenses and income.
+Beyond simple tracking, this feature provides valuable financial insights that are seamlessly linked to expert and investor dashboards.

+## MyPlan

+MyPlan acts as a dynamic project management tool, allowing farmers to track project milestones set by experts.
+The system facilitates experts in creating detailed project plans with milestones and tasks, while farmers can interact with the interface to view and validate their assigned tasks.

+## Plot

+The Plot section offers farmers a comprehensive overview of their farm in a geographical context.
+Through an interactive map, different regions are highlighted to showcase farm assets, aiding in efficient farm management.

+## Entities

+The database is represented by a document-based schema, utilizing MongoDB.
+The data types and definitions are as follows:

+### User

+- **id**: UUID
+- **firstName**: String
+- **lastName**: String
+- **dob**: Timestamp
+- **email**: String
+- **phoneNumber**: String
+- **address**: String
+- **role**: Role
+- **metadata**: String

+   #### Enum Role {FARMER, EXPERT, INVESTOR, ADMIN}

+### Inventory

+Each user can be linked to an inventory containing all items.
+The database comes pre-loaded with default farming items, but users have the flexibility to create custom items.

+- **id**: UUID
+- **metadata**: String
+- **items**: Item[]

+### Item

+- **id**: UUID
+- **name**: String
+- **description**: String
+- **price**: Double
+- **imageUrl**: String
+- **metadata**: String

+This structured approach to MyFarm ensures a user-friendly, efficient, and adaptable platform for farmers, experts, and investors alike.
+The integration of MongoDB and the outlined data model guarantees a robust foundation for seamless data management within the agricultural domain.